Neighbours: The Finale: Main stories

 Guy Pearce's return as Mike Young allowed writers to revisit the romance storyline between him and Jane Harris. which dated from the 1980s.
 Mike was Jane's first love, and she had recently ended her relationship with Clive Gibbons, who had previously lived with Mike on Ramsay Street.
 Mike's return causes trouble, and Mike and Clive end up having a physical altercation.
 Mike and Jane's scenes also explore their history, including reminiscences about Jane's famous makeover and when they were banned from visiting each other.
 Writers had storylined Mike and Jane's rekindled romance but it was dependent on Pearce reprising his role.
 Herbison believed that Pearce brought "so much more" to the story than was planned, particularly the revelation that Sam Young (Henrietta Graham) is Mike's daughter.
 Pearce is a family friend of Graham's, and requested to work with her as part of his appearance.
 He further suggested that Sam be made his character's daughter, which Herbison commented "we all felt was one of the most touching elements of the finale."

 In one scene, Amy Greenwood (Jacinta Stapleton) reveals that she has found a sperm donor to enable her to have another child, but does not reveal the identity of the character.
 Herbison explained that his writers wanted to resolve most stories but they also wanted the odd "small mystery" to tease fans.
 He praised Stapleton's performance in the scene, adding that he had not decided on the donor's identity.
+Stapleton did not reprise her role when Neighbours returned in September 2023, and the mystery of her sperm donor was not initially revisited.
+However, later flashback scenes set shortly after the finale saw Amy reveal that Lance Wilkinson (Andrew Bibby) was the father of her baby.

 Estranged couple Paul and Terese were also reunited in the finale.
 Herbison believed that had the show continued, the couple would have been separated for longer.
 He added: "with Paul, I think it's a case of better the devil you know.
 Terese hasn't always walked a straight line and they are each other's equal.
 I'm glad I reunited them and I don't think Paul will ever change.
 But as Terese wrote on her note, she accepts that.
 That doesn't mean she won't end up ripping up the note!"